 When you don’t have a connection with a great supplier, often, the way to find amazing factories is to work your way backwards.
 Research the brands with the best rubber in the world, use online tools to find out where they’re receiving shipments and follow the trail.
-So we did just that, we looked at the global leader in traction and grip, a world-renowned Italian rubber company (we're sworn to secrecy) and found that they have a long-term supplier in southern China.
+So we did just that, we looked at the global leader in traction and grip, a world-renowned Italian rubber company (we're sworn to secrecy) and found their long-term supplier in southern China.

 Small Step, Giant Leap.

-So we got in touch, and arranged a visit.
-Once we were on the factory floor, we could discuss our ideas, see what leading brands were doing and explore how we could improve on the processes.
+Before starting any development, we visited the factory.
+On the factory floor, we could discuss our ideas, see what leading brands were doing and explore how we could improve on the processes.
 From their focus on innovation to their development of new compounds and processes, we were extremely impressed.
 In addition, the factory’s testing labs were extensive, and the variety of tests they perform are done in the most extreme temperatures and conditions.

 There are a number of factors that go into a rubber sole.
 From the interactions of compounds and densities, to the importance of tailoring different areas for different requirements in grip and stress, we’re continuing to learn and develop new solutions.
 We could send a thousand emails back and forth, we prefer the hands-on approach.

 In the end, the products will speak for themselves.
 Try them for 30 days and if you’re not convinced, we’ll take them back, no questions asked.
 And be sure to check out some more images below!